calvinmorett/tEchoes---Search-Engine/README.md

 ## Inspiration
 The Web Is *Mostly* Full of Garbage.
 We all note that daily.
 But how can we look at it's bright side?<br/>The answer is pretty simple. **tEchoes**
 ## What it does
 **tEchoes** is a search engine with restricted websites list.
-The listfor nowis the following:
+The list–for now–is the following:
 - https://en.wikipedia.org/
 - https://www.wikihow.com
 - https://www.encyclopedia.com/